Oliver Lyttelton

 Aldershot

-Party: Conservative Year of election: 1940* Date of election: 26 November 1940 Nature of election: By-election Nature of service: First entry Year of exit: 1954* Date of exit: 9 September 1954 Party: Conservative Nature of exit: Elevation to peerage Sponsorship: None known Constituency connections: None known Notes: None
+Party: Conservative Year of election: 1940 Date of election: 26 November 1940 Nature of election: By-election Nature of service: First entry Year of exit: 1954 Date of exit: 9 September 1954 Party: Conservative Nature of exit: Elevation without resignation Sponsorship: None known Constituency connection: None Known Notes: Exit resulted in by election.
+Elected as a result of a by election.

 Ministerial offices